-The Cnoc’s frame and fork comes with a five-year guarantee (two years for components).
-Frog Bikes offer a standard warranty of two years, which you can extend to five to cover the frame and fork.
+The Cnoc’s frame and fork come with a five-year guarantee (two years for components).
+Frog Bikes offers a standard warranty of two years, which you can extend to five to cover the frame and fork.
 Both aren’t valid if you sell the bike or pass it on.
 Frog Bikes provide a small bottle of touch-up paint, which was useful as ours picked up scratches.

 Each bike is a singlespeed with a 27in gear.
 Pedalling either bike should be even easier for little legs than the small gear size suggests, because both Islabikes and Frog Bikes provide sensibly short (102mm) cranks with a narrow pedal tread (or Q-factor).

 A smaller distance between the pedals makes it more practical for a child to pedal, and it reduces the wobble from left to right.
-Frog Bikes have worked hard to reduce the Q-factor on their bikes.
-They paid for research at Brunel University, and in 2015 they redesigned their cranks.
+Frog Bikes has worked hard to reduce the Q-factor on its bikes.
+The company paid for research at Brunel University, and in 2015 redesigned the cranks.
 Nevertheless, the Cnoc 16 has a marginally smaller Q-factor (130mm versus 132mm).
 For comparison, the Hoy Bonaly has a Q-factor of 140mm.